eth-easl/pecan-experiments/README.md

 ### General Prerequisites

+We assume that you have access to a Linux/macOS terminal, or WSL2.
 Our scripts make extensive use of the `gcloud CLI` tool.
 As a consequence, this tool is a prerequisite for setting up VMs and running experiments.
 Please follow [this tutorial](https://cloud.google.com/sdk/docs/install) to install it.
 We additionally make use of the `gsutil` tool.
 To install it, please follow [this tutorial](https://cloud.google.com/storage/docs/gsutil_install).
 We also suggest that you use Python 3.8 when using Pecan.
 In this sense we recommend [PyEnv](https://github.com/pyenv/pyenv) as a means to install and manage multiple python versions and virtual environments.

 ### Software Prerequisites for Full Service Deployment